Schools North East Logo

 “Change begins.
 Delivery begins.” – Education policy at Labour’s Annual Conference

-Labour’s Annual Conference 2024 (the party’s first conference in government for 15 years!) took place in Liverpool from Sunday 22 – Wednesday 25 September with a jam-packed events timetable.
+This was the party’s first conference in government for 15 years and took place in Liverpool from Sunday 22 – Wednesday 25 September with a jam-packed events timetable.

 ‘Keep the faith’, new PM Sir Kier Starmer urged as he vowed to build ‘a new Britain’, insisting the nation can become a country of pride, wealth and stability if the public accepts a series of difficult ‘trade-offs’.